cyruscyliu/llbic/patches/README.md

 ```
 echo sed ... >> linux-3.18.20.sh
-echo patch kernel/fork.c xxx.patch >> linux-3.18.20.sh
+echo patch kernel/fork.c xxx.diff >> linux-3.18.20.sh
 echo issue_and_soluation >> linux-3.18.20.md # optional
 ```

 P.S.
-+ xxx.patch is under the same directory with linux-3.18.20.sh and we will copy the xxx.patch to the Linux kernel source directory.
++ Use relative path for diff patches that are under the same directory with linux-3.18.20.sh because we will copy the patches to the Linux kernel source directory.
-+ Use relative patch for files in the Linux kernel, because we will chdir to the Linux kernel source directory.
++ Use relative path for files in the Linux kernel because we will chdir to the Linux kernel source directory.